TL;DR

 Getting all the data that you want into a SIEM can be an exhausting process.
 And making sure it continues to go into a SIEM isn’t much easier.

 We’ve built API integrations with more than 100 different vendors.
-We learned pretty quickly that data sent to a SIEM isn’t nearly as rich as data that can be pulled from API—which can inhibit detection and response with a SIEM.
+We learned pretty quickly that data sent to a SIEM isn’t nearly as rich as data that can be pulled from an API, which can inhibit detection and response with a SIEM.
+That’s one reason why managed detection and response services that connect directly to data sources often outperform co-managed SIEM setups, particularly in cloud-heavy environments.

 As organizations increasingly use cloud applications and infrastructure, the vision of the SIEM as a single source of truth starts to make less sense.
 So it’s important to evaluate why you need (or think you need) a SIEM.
-There will be instances when sending your data to a SIEM is a wise choice (we’ll explore this a bit more in a future blog post).
+There will be instances when sending your data to a SIEM is a wise choice.
 But, for example, you don’t need to store those Office 365 or AWS logs in your SIEM when your cloud provider is already storing them for you and your MSSP can consume them directly.

 That’s why we connect directly to cloud providers—meaning that regardless of the choice you make, you’ll always get the visibility you need.